 Strategic Timing of Antiretroviral Treatment (START)

-The Strategic Timing of Antiretroviral Treatment (START) study is a randomised and interventional clinical trial of approximately 4,688 participants in collaborating study site locations in Australia and other countries.
+The Strategic Timing of Antiretroviral Treatment (START) study is a randomised and interventional clinical trial held in collaborating study site locations in Australia and internationally in over 35 countries between 2009 and 2015.
 It is run by INSIGHT (International Network for Strategic Initiatives in Global HIV Trials) of which Kirby Institute, UNSW Sydney and National Health and Medical Research Council, Australia are collaborators.
-The study commenced in March 2009 and will conclude in December 2021.
+START is still collecting long-term follow up data on participants in the study.

 Prospective Ageing Well Study (PAWS)